zaiisao/Documentation/en/Video/audio_profile_android.md

 ## Implementation
-Before proceeding, ensure that you have prepared the development environment.
-See [Integrate the SDK](../../en/Video/android_video.md) for more information.
+Ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Video/android_video.md).

 The Agora SDK provides the [setAudioProfile](https://docs.agora.io/en/Video/API%20Reference/java/classio_1_1agora_1_1rtc_1_1_rtc_engine.html#a34175b5e04c88d9dc6608b1f38c0275d) method for developers to set appropriate audio profiles according to the scenarios.
 This method has two parameters: